Clark Richert: Criss Cross

 After leaving Drop City, Clark moved first to New York City, where he worked with Third Eye Poster Company, putting his design skills to produce bold, geometric, black light posters.
 Subsequently, he relocated his family to Bernalillo, New Mexico and eventually returned to Boulder, Colorado; where he completed his graduate studies.
 During this period, he co-founded, with other, former Drop City residents, the Criss-Cross Artist's Cooperative.
-The group published a nationally distributed art journal, Criss Cross Art Communications, which focused on issues surrounding pattern and structures that continued concepts of peer-to-peer collaboration they had developed at Drop City. organized what Peter Frank of the Village Voice called "guerilla exhibits" in New York and other locations; and drew members from around the world.
+The group published a nationally distributed art journal, Criss Cross Art Communications, which focused on issues surrounding pattern and structures that continued concepts of peer-to-peer collaboration they had developed at Drop City.
+They organized what Peter Frank of the Village Voice called "guerilla exhibits" in New York and other locations; and drew members from around the world.
 With their collaborative approach and their intense focus on structure, Criss Cross became an important, albeit distinctive facet of the Pattern and Decoration movement in the 1970s and 1980s.